erseco/exelearning-style-designer/README.md

   - A SCORM 1.2 package
 - **Use the sample contents** (the easiest way to start)

 If you choose to upload your own exports, make sure **all export preferences** (page counter, search box, etc.) are enabled.
-This ensures full compatibility with your style.
+This way, your exports will include all optional elements, allowing you to ensure your style is fully compatible with them.

 ---